-Norstar Petroleum Inc. currently operates over 100 oil and gas wells in Kansas.
-We also hold non-operated interests in Kansas, Nebraska, and Oklahoma.
+Norstar Petroleum Inc. currently operates over 80 oil and gas wells in Kansas and Nebraska.
+We also hold non-operated interests in Kansas and Oklahoma.
 We welcome independent geologists and producers to contact us regarding business opportunities, as we seek a balance between operated and non-operated properties, as well as a balance between oil and gas.

 Norstar’s most recent project is located in the panhandle of Nebraska.
 Norstar has entered into an agreement to explore and develop prospects generated by a third-party geologist familiar with the area.
 Norstar is actively leasing and marketing its prospects to investors and uses 3D seismic to assess drilling opportunities.
 This is an oil prone area with a large reserve potential.

 In 2014, Norstar was invited to bid for operations of a field located in Trego County, Kansas.
 The company was successful and, as a result, acquired a 12% working interest in 14 Cherokee wells in need of a waterflood study.
 Following a reservoir engineering analysis, a flood was implemented in 2016.
 As a response to select workovers and water injection, production has more than tripled.
 In 2018, Norstar acquired a similar interest in 18 wells immediately adjacent to its current flood, and with similar strategy, has multiplied production 7 times over.

 Norstar leased about 20,000 acres in Thomas County and continues to explore further ideas in the area.
 The company utilized 3D seismic to drill 23 wells since 2011, with better than a 60% success ratio.
 Norstar owns around 20% to 30% of the working interest in these oil wells.